 John started working in VFX over ten years ago and has experience in Houdini, Maya, 3ds Max, After Effects, Shake, Nuke, and just about every NLE you can think of.
 John just wrapped up 6 months working at Side Effects Software Inc. in Santa Monica where he created a library of Houdini training courses on FLIP fluids, DOPs and VOPs for industry professionals from various studios including Blizzard, Sony Entertainment and DreamWorks.
 He has one insane long-haired cat, horrible allergies, and is currently pursuing his Masters of Fine Art degree in Visual Effects at Savannah College of Art and Design.

 We take a look at the Sub-D workflow in H12 and discuss some of the interesting ways to deal with creases.
 We go through an example of procedural modeling using VOPs to calculate different vectors for skinning.
 There is also an overview of the Alembic and FBX formats.

-Class 2UVs in Houdini 12: Everyone loves a day or two of uv mapping.
-It's one of the most exciting elements of visual effects...
 Ok, we know it's not, but it is a necessity.
 In this lesson we take a look at the UV tools in H12 by beginning to UV a human character.
 This lesson is not a tips and tricks for creating uv's, but rather a good look at how to use the tools available in Houdini.
 We cover pelting, projection, editing, cutting, stitching, and sewing, is well as mirroring uvs to save time.
 It's a longer lesson but an important one for using Houdini as a full turnkey package.

 Image based lighting is just that, an image mapped into a special environment light.
 IBL is useful in many ways, but it is not an all out quick fix solution for all your lighting needs.As an artist you want more control over your scene that IBL can provide in most cases.
 We take a look at getting started with IBL.

 CHOPS: This lesson will explore the advantages of Channel Operators.
 In a concise project we will cover how to get information into the CHOPS context, manipulate it, and map it back onto an object.

 There is a lot of powerful and fun stuff going on in the Auto Rig shelf, and this lesson we will explore how to use it.
 We will go through the common features of the Bi-Ped and Quadraped auto riggs and then build a custom auto .rig from various shelf tools resulting in a complete character system that can be developed by multiple artists at the same time.

 In this lesson we will explore the foundation for building a real world production tool in VOPs.
 This tool will allow us to use "photoshop like" blending modes when developing our shaders.

 Real World VOPs Tool in Houdini 12 (part 02) Today we actually get our hands dirty with constructing our own vops tool.
 This tool will allow us to use "photoshop like" blending modes when developing our shaders.
 Please refer to the website: http://photoblogstop.com/photoshop/photoshop-blend-modes-explained for details about the math elements that are referred to in the lesson.

 POP's & DOP's Together: The advection of particles with DOP's information is one way to achieve realistic behavior.
 The ink effect has become very popular over the last few years and here we will explore one approach to creating it.

 PYRO / FLIP Part II: The FLIP fluid and Houdini12 Pyro2.0 systems are incredible tools.
 Here we use the new FLIP & Pyro2.0 sourcing methods to create a bridge between the two systems.

 Dynamics PART II: Now that we have a foundation in understanding the similarities of the new Pyro and FLIP sourcing methods we can expand on that idea.
 In this last lesson we explore the systems from within, tackling gas micro solvers in DOPs.
 By building a custom solver we will be able to pass simulation data between the two systems to create an efficient and flexible workflow.